-This policy is effective from the 01 July 2015 and supersedes all customer complaints policies previously issued by us.
+This policy is effective from the 16 March 2021 and supersedes all customer complaints procedures previously issued by us.

 We recognise the importance of service and set ourselves high standards.
 Should there be an occasion when we do not meet your expectations, we are equally committed to dealing with any complaint in a thorough and professional manner.

 If you need to make a complaint, in the first instance you should contact us either;

 In writing to; Compliance & Training Manager, Hayes Parsons Ltd, Beacon Tower, Colston Street, Bristol BS1 4XE, or by email on [email protected] or by telephone on 0117 929 9381